-When you’ve got a cold, the best thing to do is stock up on vitamin C, right?
+When you’ve got a cold – even in the summer! – the best thing to do is stock up on vitamin C, right?
 Kind of.
 By then, it’s already too late, but that’s not to say that vitamin C doesn’t play an important role in warding off the common cold.
 We need vitamin C year-round, to prevent us from getting a cold in the first place, and that’s not the only thing this amazing supplement is good for, either.

-Vitamin C will help to bolster your immune system and keep you cold-free, and it’ll contribute to keeping your energy levels up and stable, as well as keeping your skin clear, and your teeth and bones healthy.
+Vitamin C supplements can help to bolster your immune system and keep you cold-free.
+They can also contribute to maintaining normal energy levels, keeping your skin clear and your teeth and bones healthy.

-British sailors used to carry citrus fruits on long voyages, to stop them getting scurvy – a disease which results from a lack of vitamin C. It’s why we were so often referred to by the Australians as Limeys.
+British sailors used to carry citrus fruits on long voyages, to stop them getting scurvy – a disease which results from a lack of vitamin C. It’s why we were so often referred to by North Americans as ‘limeys’.

 Why doesn’t vitamin C cure my cold?

 It’s a bit of a misunderstanding that vitamin C is some kind of miracle cure for the common cold.
 Vitamin C is a vitamin, right?
 The common cold is caused by a virus.
 Once the virus has taken hold inside your body, there’s little that extra vitamin C can do to flush it out.

 Vitamin C is important before a cold hits.
 Vitamin C will help to bolster your immune system, making it stronger, and better-equipped to deal with the cold virus.

 - Healthy skin

 When and how much vitamin C should I take?